 Wedding packages start at $2995 CAD

-Most couples spend between $4-5K for wedding and engagement photos they will cherish long after the wedding is done.
+Most couples spend between $4-5K for wedding and engagement photos they will cherish for the rest of their lives.

 Elopements start at $750